pooyadav/LAB1/LAB1_week5/readme.md

 Week 5: In this week we are learning about shared memory, inter-process communication and pipes in processes.
-POSIX Shared Memory (taken from Silbersharz Book, chapter 3, page, 132.
+POSIX Shared Memory (taken from Silbersharz Book, chapter 3, page - 132).
 Several IPC mechanisms are available for POSIX systems, including shared memory and message passing.
 Here, we explore the POSIX API for shared memory.
 POSIX shared memory is organized using memory-mapped files, which associate the region of shared memory with a file.
 A process must first create a shared-memory object using the shm_open() system call, as follows: